slsa-framework/slsa/docs/how-to-orgs.md

 Build level.
 You also need to produce and distribute attestations that demonstrate your software meets your desired SLSA Build level.
-SLSA recommends either the [SLSA provenance format](/provenance/) or, when you wish to keep the details of your build pipeline confidential, a [SLSA Verification Summary Attestation (VSA)](/attestation_summary/) although the SLSA specification allows for other formats.
+SLSA recommends either the [SLSA provenance format](/provenance/) or, if you wish to keep the details of your build pipeline confidential, a [SLSA Verification Summary Attestation (VSA)](/attestation_summary/) although the SLSA specification allows for other formats.